Nouuu/CODECC/README.md

 As we see, wee fill our two dimensional array with all the possibilities, depending of our identity matrix.

-### File encode process
+### File encoding process

-For this part, I will just describe the part where we read / write bytes, the rest of the function is just classic file processing.
+For this part, we will just focus on the part where we read / write bytes, the rest of the function is just classic file processing.
-Function `int encode()` in `codecFunction.c` will open file, create encode file and fill it with encoded bytes.
+The function `int encode()` in `codecFunction.c` will open the source file, create the encoded destination file and fill it with encoded bytes.

-Treatments is faster when we do it in memory, so we will use 4 differents buffer size, depending of the file size (10MB, 1MB, 1KB, 1B).
+The treatment is faster if done in memory, so we will use 4 different buffer sizes, depending on the file size (10MB, 1MB, 1KB, 1B).
-Each buffer has the same working process so let's see one of them :
+Each buffer has the same working process so let's see one of them:

 ```c
 int encode() {